-Why should we celebrate LGBT+ History Month?
+Why we celebrate LGBT History Month

 Discrimination and intolerance breed from ignorance and fear.
-LGBT+ history month seeks to challenge that through education, offering a perspective of LGBT+ people which is representative and demonstrates the positive ways in which Lesbian, Gay, Bi and Trans people have affected world events through the ages.
-For millennia, ignorance has surrounded the lives of LGBT+ people and it is this very ignorance and lack of understanding about our diverse community that can lead to LGBTphobia.
+LGBT history month seeks to challenge that through education, offering a perspective of LGBT people which is representative and demonstrates the positive ways in which Lesbian, Gay, Bi and Trans people have affected world events through the ages.
+For millennia, ignorance has surrounded the lives of LGBT people and it is this very ignorance and lack of understanding about our diverse community that often leads to homophobia and transphobia.

-From stories of 'molly houses' in London to gay bars in Edinburgh's Haymarket back in the 1920s to the empires of Greece and Rome, LGBT+ people have been present and contributing to society.
+From stories of 'molly houses' in London to gay bars in Edinburgh's Haymarket back in the 1920s to the empires of Greece and Rome, LGBT people have been present and contributing to society.
 The Stonewall riots may have been the beginning of our modern day movement but they were not the beginning of our history.

 The history of our movement provides not just numerous stories of courage in the face of adversity, but teaches us lessons and better equips us for the liberation still to be won.

-The extraordinary strength and courage that it must have taken in the early 1970s to march under the rainbow flag, standing up for your sexuality or gender identity when society viewed you so disparagingly, this is a story which deserves to be told.
-LGBT+ people, suffering in Nazi concentration camps with pink or black triangles on their sleeves, must never be forgotten.
-Our history is a history of atrocities and discrimination which we must remember, but it should also inspire us.
+The extraordinary strength and courage that it must have taken in the early 1970s to march under the rainbow flag, standing up for your sexuality or gender identity when society viewed you so disparagingly, is a story which deserves to be told.
+LGBT people, suffering in Nazi concentration camps with pink or black triangles on their sleeves, must not be forgotten.
+And there are questions too.

-We've also had some huge wins for equality over the past few decades.
 What was the impact of removing homosexuality from the World Health Organisation's list of mental disorders?
-How did equal marriage change so fundamentally the way LGBT+ people live their lives?
-What about the reduction of the blood ban and the provision of PrEP, what difference have these advances made?
-These are cause to celebrate but should also inspire us, we still have a long way to go before we reach true equality.
+How did civil partnerships change so fundamentally the way LGBT people live their lives?
+Just knowing that these events happened not only offers victories to celebrate and reminds us of atrocities to mourn, but also provides the basis for analysing what has and has not worked, in what context, and why.
+By learning the lessons of the past, we can ensure its mistakes are never made again.